 - Legal right to birth at a location and with provider of choice falls under right to privacy.
-When midwives sanctioned, this right violated.
+When midwives are sanctioned, this right is violated.

 In the historical portion of her lecture, she described how the Witch Hammer, a 14th century guidebook used during the Inquisition, was used to annihilate midwives.
 She quoted the text as saying, “No one does more harm to the Catholic faith than midwives,” who were blamed for a baby shortage since they had knowledge of contraception.
 I cried while listening to how a group I so closely align myself with were systematically persecuted, but I’m glad to now have this knowledge.

 Regarding birth plans, Ms. Hayes-Klein said, “Women like birth plans, but providers don’t.”
 She gave the following advice: